jjconway23/sports-quiz/README.md

 ### Known Bugs

-- After submitting the form, the name shows in the high scores page but the score returns as null
+- After submitting the form, the name shows in the high scores page but the score returns as null.
+This was fixed by setting the local storage reference, directly on to the score key within the score object/

 ## Deployment